-1-Percentage- 1-Percentage-

-Point Point

-Increase Decrease

-Effect on the health-care component of the accrued other post-retirement benefit

-obligation \$ 4,009 \$ (3,713)

-Effect on aggregate service and interest cost components of net periodic post-

-retirement health-care benefit cost \$ 186 \$ (185)
+1-Percentage- Point Increase 1-Percentage- Point Decrease Effect on the health-care component of the accrued other post-retirement benefit obligation \$ 3,690 \$ (3,490) Effect on aggregate service and interest cost components of net periodic post-retirement health-care benefit cost \$ 308 \$ (285)

 The Company's discount rate assumption was determined by selecting a hypothetical portfolio of high quality corporate bonds appropriate to provide for the projected benefit payments of the plan.
 The selected bond portfolio was derived from a universe of Aa-graded corporate bonds, all of which were noncallable (or callable with make-whole provisions), and have at least \$50,000 in outstanding value.
 The discount rate was then developed as the single rate that equates the market value of the bonds purchased to the discounted value of the plan's benefit payments.
 The Company's pension expense and liability (benefit obligations) increases as the discount rate is reduced.
-A 25 basis-point reduction in this assumption would have increased 2012 pension expense by \$887 and the pension liabilities by \$8,956.
+A 25 basis-point reduction in this assumption would have increased 2013 pension expense by \$898 and the pension liabilities by \$10,270.

 The Company's expected return on assets is determined by evaluating the asset class return expectations with its advisors as well as actual, long-term, historical results of our asset returns.
 The Company's market related value of plan assets is equal to the fair value of the plan assets as of the last day of its fiscal year, and is a determinant for the expected return on assets which is a component of net pension expense.
 The Company's pension expense increases as the expected return on assets decreases.
-A 25 basis-point reduction in this assumption would have increased 2012 pension expense by \$449.
-For 2012, the Company used a 7.75% expected return on assets assumption and will lower this assumption to 7.50% for the calculation of pension expense for 2013.
+A 25 basis-point reduction in this assumption would have increased 2013 pension expense by \$492.
+For 2013, the Company used a 7.50% expected return on assets assumption which will remain unchanged for 2014.
 The Company believes its actual long-term asset allocation on average will approximate the targeted allocation.
 The Company's investment strategy is to earn a reasonable rate of return while maintaining risk at acceptable levels through the diversification of investments across and within various asset categories.
 Investment returns are compared to benchmarks that include the S&P 500 Index, the Barclays Capital Intermediate Government/Credit Index, and a combination of the two indices.
 The Pension Committee meets semi-annually to review plan investments and management monitors investment performance quarterly through a performance report prepared by an external consulting firm.